hackclub/hackclub/workshops/reddit_viewer/README.md

 ```
 This handles the user input and also the display of posts.
 The form section is where the user input is handled with the POST method meaning that the tet the user provides in the `subreddit` text box will be a value on the python side and we can get information from that.

 POST is a type of web request in which there are many.
 The main ones you will see in development are POST and GET requests.
 A POST request is when one side of the program or application wants to send data to another program or application.
 We use POST requests in this form because we want to give data to Reddit about which subreddit we want to look at.
+When we use POST here we send the subreddit we want to look at and Reddit sends us back either an error or the posts and information about the subreddit.
+The PRAW library lets us pick and choose which parts of Reddit we want to see in our custom client.
+We choose to see only the subreddit posts.

 The block content part is where we display the posts.
 The weird ooking bracket syntax is called a `JINJA` template and is used to indicate special backend related functions.
 The `block content` is a special type in which all the information within it should be shown in a block by block structure.
 The `h1` is reciving data from the Python side and will show what the python code tells it instead of the `JINJA` syntax.
 We then use some logic by having a for loop.
 Then we just display the posts using the information that the backend (Python) provided us.